Yeomans Surname

 Yeomans Last Name Statistics demography

-The religious adherence of those holding the Yeomans last name is principally Anglican (73%) in Ireland.
+The religious devotion of those holding the last name is primarily Anglican (73%) in Ireland.

-In The United States those bearing the Yeomans last name are 22.91% more likely to be registered Republicans than the national average, with 69.68% registered with the political party.
+In The United States those holding the Yeomans surname are 22.91% more likely to be registered Republicans than The US average, with 69.68% being registered to vote for the political party.

 The amount Yeomans earn in different countries varies greatly.
 In South Africa they earn 196.52% more than the national average, earning R 704,652 per year; in United States they earn 5.83% more than the national average, earning $45,666 USD per year and in Canada they earn 0.97% more than the national average, earning $50,164 CAD per year.